talkowski-lab/rCNV2/data_curation/phenotype/README.md

 To control for potential technical differences between cohorts, we combined CNV data from multiple cohorts into four matched groups for burden testing, dubbed **metacohorts**.

-These metacohorts represent the basic unit on which all burden testing was performed, and are described below:
+These metacohorts represent the basic unit on which all burden testing was performed, and are described in the table below.

+For completeness, we also performed identical analyses on a pooled dataset of all samples, dubbed the **megacohort**.

 | Metacohort ID | Case Source(s) | Number of Cases | Control Sources(s) | Number of Controls |
 | :--- | :--- | ---: | :--- | ---: |